What are token swaps?

 If you’re trading fairly new tokens on a DEX, you’re bound to experience “slippage” due to low liquidity.
 Slippage is when there’s a price difference between the expected price and the price at which an order executes.

-This tends to happen for large orders because the withdrawal changes the liquidity in the pools, which subsequently alters the assets’ price while your trade gets executed.
+This tends to happen for large orders because the withdrawal changes the liquidity in the pools, which subsequently alters the asset’s price when your trade gets executed.

 Bridge hacks

 Cross-chain bridges allow you to take your tokens from one blockchain chain to another.
-Since they are a concentrated source of liquidity, however, hackers sometimes target them to steal users’ funds.
-Bridge hacks accounted for 69% of all the funds stolen in 2022.
+Since cross-chain bridges are a concentrated source of liquidity, however, hackers sometimes target them to steal users' funds.
+In 2022, bridge hacks accounted for $2 billion in funds stolen

 There are three different ways to conduct a token swap.
 Let’s look at each of them in detail.